 I learned there are many reasons babies fight sleep.
 Here are six common ones:

-- Hunger: Newborn babies and infants need to eat frequently.
+2. Hunger: Newborn babies and infants need to eat frequently.
 This means you may be up around the clock feeding your baby for the first few months.
 This is normal and expected.
-If your baby is sucking on his fist, rooting, or licking his lips, he or she might be fighting sleep because of hunger.
+If your baby is sucking on their fist, rooting, or licking their lips, they might be fighting sleep because of hunger.
 Be sure you know your baby’s hunger cues so you can rule hunger out.

-- Overtired: Sleep begets sleep.
+3. Overtired: Sleep begets sleep.
 And missed sleep begets more missed sleep!
 When babies are overtired, it’s actually harder for them to fall asleep.
 How to tell if your baby is overtired?
-Signs to look for: ear tugging, yawning, looking away, and eye rubbing.
-If your baby is doing any of these—or if you have a hard time consoling him or her—overtiredness may be the issue.
+Sleep cues to look for: ear tugging, yawning, looking away, and eye rubbing.
+If your baby is doing any of these—or if you have a hard time consoling them—overtiredness may be the issue.

-- Under tired: As babies age, they need less sleep overall.
+4. Under tired: As babies age, they need less sleep overall.
 According to Johns Hopkins, newborns sleep 16-17 hours a day whereas babies between four months and one year need just 12-15 hours.
-If your older baby (or toddler) cries and protests when you try to put him or her down to sleep, consider whether they’ve already slept more than they need to.
+If your older baby (or toddler) cries and protests when you try to put them down to sleep, consider whether they’ve already slept more than they need to and whether they need more wake time.

-- Teething: When new teeth break through the gums, some babies barely seem to notice.
-But for others, teething is really painful!
+6. Teething: When new teeth break through the gums, some babies barely seem to notice.
+But for others, teething is painful!
 Feeling discomfort due to teething is a common reason babies cry and fight sleep.
-If your baby is around six months old and you’ve noticed increased drooling or food refusal, teething could be what’s keeping him or her awake.
+If your baby is around six months old and you’ve noticed increased drooling or food refusal, teething could be what’s keeping them awake.

 My son’s sleep issue was separation anxiety, which we figured out by eliminating the other possibilities.